 STEM Online NZ is a free interactive teaching and learning resource for NCEA external standards in STEM subjects.
 Designed specifically for New Zealand teachers and students by subject-specialist teachers, this resource combines interactive learning content, videos, animations, quizzes, game-based content, as well as classroom experiments and activities, all with a distinctly kiwi flavour.
-To access this resource set up an account with the University of Auckland.
+To access this resource, visit our Registration page.

 The University of Auckland is responding to a New Zealand-wide specialist teacher shortage by harnessing technology in an innovative new way to compensate for STEM teaching shortages.
 These highly interactive resources will help teachers, particularly those who are not subject specialists, teach STEM subjects.
 They do not replace teachers, but are designed to support teachers and engage students with content that is fun, relevant, contextual and exciting.